sohailshams/cookbook/README.md

 ### Interesting Bugs / Issue

-1. **Add Recipe function stopped working** - I encountered a very interesting bug when I made my datepicker filed a required field.
+1. **Add Recipe function stopped working** - I encountered a very interesting bug when I made datepicker field a required field.
 I also wanted to show a feedback message to the user.
 To achieve this, I added a **JavaScript** function which I took from **Stack overflow**.
 But later I realized that **Add Recipe** function is not working.
 Since I used **Git** version control so I start going back to the previous versions of my project to find out after which commit **Add Recipe** button stopped working.
 At last I found out that its the **JavaScript** function that is causing this issue.
 So I replaced it with a **JQuery code** and solved this issue.
-2. **Recepes can be stolen / Edited** - A very interesting bug that one of my friend **Elliot Redhead** point out was that a user can steal someone else's recipe and can edit / delete.
+2. **Recipes can be stolen / Edited** - A very interesting bug that one of my friend **Elliot Redhead** point out was that a user can steal someone else's recipe and can edit / delete.
 Although edit / delete button are ment to display only to recipe owner.
 Process of stealing recipe was;
 - First view someone else's recipe and copy the recipe ID from the URL.